keithpitt/vendor/Readme.markdown

 $ vendor library push my_library.vendor
 ```

+## Compiler flags

+Vendor supports supplying compiler flags to all files in a dependency.
+This is handy when you want to include a dependency that isn't ARC-compliant in an ARC project.
+Classes with explicit memory management in an ARC project must be compiled with the -fno-objc-arc flag.
+To add this flag to all files in a dependency, add the following to your vendor spec:

+    s.per_file_flag  "-fno-objc-arc"

+Or, to your Vendorfile:

+    :per_file_flag => "-fno-objc-arc"

 ## History

 Vendor was inspired by a blog post entitled [Vendor – Bringing Bundler to iOS](http://engineering.gomiso.com/2011/08/08/vendor-the-best-way-to-manage-ios-libraries/).
 I had started working on Vendor after they started doing it themselves.
 Their repo can be found here [https://github.com/bazaarlabs/vendor](https://github.com/bazaarlabs/vendor).
 I took many of the ideas (and parts of this Readme) from their code.